-Using these questions, work your way backward and break your quota into smaller, more attainable goals.
+Using these questions, work backward and break your quota into smaller, more attainable goals.

-For example, let’s say it take an average of 5 deals per month to hit your quota.
-And you have an average of 5 meetings before you close one deal.
+For example, it takes an average of five deals per month to hit your quota, and you have an average of five meetings before you close one deal.
 So, you’d need to have at least 25 meetings during the month to hit your quota.

 By breaking bigger goals into smaller action steps, you’ll focus on the small things and be more motivated to work.
-Then, when you put those small things together, you’ll accomplish something great.
+Success is more than just setting goals--its reaching them.

 7. Success is walking from failure to failure with no loss of enthusiasm. – Winston Churchill

 Let’s face it: No matter who you are, no matter what you do, you will face failure.

 That’s especially true if you want to be successful.

 The important thing is how you react to those failures.
 If you give up after failing a cold call or completely ruining a product demo, you will never be successful.